May 21, 2022

 The advent of the inexpensive small board computers and very easy scripted setup make getting on Allstar easier than ever.
 A savvy user who has the ability to make some modifications and build some simple circuity could get on Allstar for well under $75.
 A totally plug and play system minus the node radio would be no more than $150.

 For repeater operators Allstar is a complete repeater controller that probably has more flexibility and capability than any repeater controller on the market.
 It is certainly cheaper.
-Because it runs in Linux and is open source the user has full flexibility to use scripts, timers, multiple ports, etc. to do just about anything they would want.
+Because it runs in Linux, is completely free and the user has full flexibility to use scripts, timers, multiple ports, etc. to do just about anything they would want.

 So if you like to call your own shots come join the friendly world of Allstar.
 You will be surprised how easy it is to get started and a world of adventure awaits you.